frankyu0326/SwiftLaTeX/README.md

 ## Great, I wanna have a try!
 Try it in https://v2.swiftlatex.com

-Or host it by yourself using docker-compose
+Or host it by yourself using docker-compose, the docker file has a few bugs on IP setting.
+We will fix it asap.

 ```
 git clone https://github.com/SwiftLaTeX/SwiftLaTeX